Ramón Luis Rivera: Political career

 Rivera began his political career in 1968, when he was elected as member of the Municipal Assembly of Bayamón.
 In 1972, Rivera was elected to the House of Representatives of Puerto Rico representing District 6.

 After one term as Representative, Rivera ran for Mayor at the 1976 general election.
 He defeated incumbent Manuel Aponte Borrero.
 His main concerns towards Bayamón were in the tourism and business industries.
 During his 24-year tenure, many buildings and other types of structures were inaugurated, including the Parque De Las Ciencias, the Parque del Trensito (which had, at the time it opened, Puerto Rico's only running train and a DC-3 plane formerly used by United Airlines), the city hall, which is a building that crosses over an avenue, the Ruben Rodriguez Coliseum, the Canton Mall, a small, pedestrian suspension bridge at Lomas Verdes neighborhood and many others.
-In addition, a large industrial park with such notable companies as 7UP and Wrangler also opened, in the area known as Lomas Verdes.
+In addition, a large industrial park with such notable companies as 7 Up and Wrangler also opened, in the area known as Lomas Verdes.
 7UP has a bottling facility there.

 Rivera was a member of the New Progressive Party (PNP).
 Rivera was the president of the New Progressive Party from 1988 until 1989.
 In 2000, he announced he would not run for mayor again, and his son, Ramón Luis Rivera Jr. was then elected as mayor.
 Rivera Jr. has held that position ever since.
 Rivera Sr. has since retired from public life.